Baristas: Why You Should Use a Digital Scale to Weigh Coffee

 A&D's SJ range of compact scales and balances are perfect for any coffee shop or barista, featuring a stainless steel weighing pan for easy cleaning and a space conscious design for easily moving around and fitting on busy worktop surfaces.
 The SJ-EC range are fully trade certified for weighing scoops of coffee beans, tea and flavourings that can then be sold by weight.

 FOB stainless steel balance - Kern

-Kern's FOB is a simple to use, stainless steel balance ideal for food preperation tasks.
-The Stainless steel weighing pan is easy to clean and compact in size, allowing it to be used on wrktops and benches with limited space.
+Kern's FOB is a simple to use, stainless steel balance ideal for food preparation tasks.
+The Stainless steel weighing pan is easy to clean and compact in size, allowing it to be used on worktops and benches with limited space.
 Ideal for commercial coffee shops and cafes.

 CPWplus Weighing scales - Adam Equipment